Connect with us

 That was my last exchange with the city’s Twitter account, but I would learn – when I reached out to the city a month later – that Public Works never tested my water.

-Meanwhile, at Mississippi Today, we were to do our own test of my water – an effort that proved fruitless.
+Meanwhile, at Mississippi Today, we were trying to do our own test of my water – an effort that proved fruitless.

 Our health editor, Kate Royals, had been researching how to test water and found a private lab in Ridgeland, a suburb of Jackson, called Waypoint Analytical.
 We ultimately submitted three tests to Waypoint over the course of a month, for a total of $137.